 If you hold your shares in "street name" as of the close of business on the Record Date, you may gain access to the meeting by following the instructions in the voting instruction card provided by your broker, bank or other nominee.
+Note that the deadline for voting through your broker, bank or other nominee will not necessarily correspond to the voting deadline for proxyholders.
 You may not vote your shares electronically at the Annual Meeting unless you receive a valid proxy from your brokerage firm, bank, broker dealer or other nominee holder.

 A "broker non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
 On routine matters, brokers have the discretion to vote shares held in "street name" - a term that means the shares are held in the name of the broker on behalf of its customer, the beneficial owner.
-If your shares are held in "street name" by a broker and you wish to vote on the proposal to elect the directors (Proposal 1), the advisory vote to approve named executive officer compensation (Proposal 2), the advisory vote to approve the frequency of advisory votes to approve named executive officer compensation (Proposal 3), or to act upon any other non-routine business that may properly come before the Annual Meeting, you should provide instructions to your broker.
-Under the rules of the New York Stock Exchange (the "NYSE"), if you do not provide your broker with instructions, your broker generally will only have the authority to vote on the ratification of the appointment of Grant Thornton LLP, as the Company's independent registered public accounting firm (Proposal 4).
+If your shares are held in "street name" by a broker and you wish to vote on the proposal to elect the directors (Proposal 1), the advisory vote to approve Named Executive Officer compensation (Proposal 2), or to act upon any other non-routine business that may properly come before the Annual Meeting, you should provide instructions to your broker.
+Under the rules of the New York Stock Exchange (the "NYSE"), if you do not provide your broker with instructions, your broker generally will only have the authority to vote on the ratification of the appointment of Grant Thornton LLP, as the Company's independent registered public accounting firm (Proposal 3).
 All other matters at the Annual Meeting are expected to be non-routine and therefore brokers will not be entitled to vote on a beneficial owner's behalf without voting instructions or discretionary authority on such matters.
-Because broker non-votes are outstanding shares that are not entitled to vote on non-routine matters, they will have no effect on the outcomes of Proposal 2 and Proposal 3.
+Because broker non-votes are outstanding shares that are not entitled to vote on non-routine matters, they will have no effect on the outcome of Proposal 2 and, as noted above, will also have no effect on the outcome of Proposal 1.